Montserrat travel guide

 All travel to or from Montserrat is via Antigua.
 If you are travelling to Montserrat you must comply with Antiguan entry requirements, even when immediately transiting on to Montserrat.
 Check travel advice for Antigua before booking any flights to or from Montserrat.

-Resident permit holders, Montserratians (plus dependents) and a few limited other categories of people are allowed to enter Montserrat.
+Resident permit holders, Montserratians (plus dependents) and fully vaccinated visitors staying up to 90 days, plus a few limited other categories of people are allowed to enter Montserrat.

 All intended arrivals must submit an Access Declaration Form at least 72 hours prior to booking your travel, and have evidence of a negative COVID-19 test result within 5 days prior to arrival.
 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.